HorlandoSR/ArmorFLY/README.md

-# ElytraFly
+# ArmorFLY
-This plugin works when the player uses elytra, the player will be given flying access
+This plugin works when the player uses ChestPlate, the player will be given flying access